I was wondering whether you have any puppies available?

 What coat should I expect from your Groodles?

 As we backcross our Groodles to a Poodle (mini & standards) we aim for non shedding, shaggy, curly coats - somewhat Bob Marley like.
 We do not produce fleece coats, all of our Groodle pups are full of cuddly wool!

 Will their coat need regular maintenance/grooming?

-As their coat is non-shed, it is lower maintenance than most dogs.
+As their coat is non-shed, it is higher maintenance than most dogs.
 Yet, if you don't want your dog looking like a greyhound come summer I would suggest regular brushing as their wool can tangle leading to a very short clip at the groomers.
 We let our dogs grow out in winter, so they get that gorgeous shaggy look and it keeps them insulated.
 Summer time we trim them short, not so much to keep them cool (as their wool actually keeps them cool aswell as warm,) but to keep them clean after many swims and outtings to the beach/dam.

 What is the life expectancy of a Groodle?

 Well, The Golden Retriever ranked 4th and the Poodle ranked 5th, out of 148 breeds in popularity.
 Poodles are 2nd and Golden Retrievers ranked 4th brightest dog breeds.
 If you've ever met or seen a Groodle, well you wouldnt be asking this question!
 They are so family orientated, they love attention, they are so easy to train, they don't shed, they are amazing assistance and therapy dogs, they're a woman/mans best friend, let me tell you!